-ACTION PLANNING GO AL: Community Er ngagement Acti on: PI ERFORMANCE MEASURI ES (How will you track the e progress and assess the results) Method (how will you track 41.3.2 Transat this Target ACTIONS TIME FRAMES RESOURCES CHAMPION/ OTHERS WHO ARE INVOLVED REPORTING STATUS Please insert your actions for this objective here What is your timeframe?
-What resources (human, financial, other) will you need to have in place to ensure this can be accomplished Who is taking the lead in this initiative?
+ACTION PLANNING GO.
+AL: Community En ngagement Action: PJ PERFORMANCE MEASURES (How will you track the progress and assess the results) Method (how will you track this)) Target ACTIONS Please insert your actions for TIME FRAMES What is your timeframe?
+RESOURCES What resources (human, financial, CHAMPION/ OTHERS WHO ARE INVOLVED REPORTING STATUS this objective here other) will you need to have in place to ensure this can be accomplished Who is taking the lead in this initiative?
 Are there partners or stakeholders that need to be involved?
 Choose Complete, In Progress or Incomplete 1 Community needs survey including rural and town residents Spring 2020 Quality of life questions: community segmentation, youth, seniors, commuters, include opportunity for needs/feedback L. deBoer In progress.
 Online will be completed by the end of January and paper copies to be distributed as well.
 2 Welcome package 2020 Services, schools, resources information resources, YMCA passes Develop a new welcome package with Township Staff.
 Working with local realtors/home builders as well.
 2020 3 Events 2020-2022 Block party, night market, include service clubs Create a sub-committee to work on new events.
 2020 4 Volunteer Fair 2020 Organize volunteer fair with Township staff (L.deBoer & Parks/Rec) Spring 2020 Complete Annually 5 Social media and print media 2020-2022 CRM Text message program (Oakville Activity App) Continue with social media post/updates and newsletters.
 Ongoing